kjeb1/osmogsm-install/README.md

 git clone git@github.com:kjeb1/osmogsm-install.git
 ```

-Alternative to use ssh is to install ansible on the osmo server and run the playbook from there.
+An alternative to use SSH is to install Ansible on the osmo-server and run the playbook from there.
 Then the hosts file should look like this:
 ```
 [osmo]
 osmo-server ansible_host=localhost ansible_connection=local